Max T. Barnes: Songwriting

 Barnes is most known as a BMI and ASCAP award-winning songwriter.
-Artists like John Anderson ("Let Go of the Stone"), John Schneider ("At the Sound of the Tone"), Randy Travis ("Before You Kill Us All"), Diamond Rio ("How Your Love Makes Me Feel"), Colin Raye ("Love, Me") and Vern Gosdin ("Way Down Deep") have recorded his songs, as have many others.
+Artists like John Anderson ("Let Go of the Stone"), John Schneider ("At the Sound of the Tone"), Randy Travis ("Before You Kill Us All"), Diamond Rio ("How Your Love Makes Me Feel"), Collin Raye ("Love, Me") and Vern Gosdin ("Way Down Deep") have recorded his songs, as have many others.
 "Love, Me" released in 1991, became Raye's first Number One single on the U.S. Billboard Hot Country Singles & Tracks charts.